Active Substance: hydroxocobalamin

 How is Cyanokit used?

-Cyanokit is given along with appropriate measures to decontaminate and support the patient, including providing oxygen for the patient to breathe.
+Cyanokit is given along with other appropriate decontamination and supportive measures, including providing oxygen for the patient to breathe.

 How does Cyanokit work?

-The active substance in Cyanokit, hydroxocobalamin, reacts with cyanide in the body.
-This reaction forms cyanocobalamin, a non-poisonous compound that is removed from the body in the urine.
+The active substance in Cyanokit, hydroxocobalamin, reacts with cyanide in the body to form cyanocobalamin, a non-poisonous compound that is removed from the body in the urine.
 This lowers cyanide levels in the body and stops the cyanide fixing itself to an enzyme in cells called cytochrome oxidase, which is important for providing energy in cells.
 This helps to reduce the effects of cyanide poisoning.
 Hydroxocobalamin (vitamin B12a) has been used as a vitamin supplement since the 1950s.

 How has Cyanokit been studied?

-The effects of Cyanokit were first tested in experimental models before being studied in humans.
-There have been no studies directly comparing the effectiveness of Cyanokit to any other treatment in humans.
+There have been no studies directly comparing Cyanokit to any other treatment in humans.
 Information on its effectiveness was obtained in 83 patients who had been admitted to hospital with suspected cyanide poisoning and who received Cyanokit.
 In one study of 69 patients, cyanide poisoning was due to exposure to smoke from fire.
 In this study, the patients’ condition at the accident scene was compared with that at the end of the infusion of Cyanokit and over the following three days.

 A further 14 patients were studied whose cyanide poisoning was due to something other than smoke inhalation; most of these patients had taken cyanide during a suicide attempt.
 The information on these patients was obtained from their medical notes, as recorded in databases at two French hospitals.